cpp-projects-showcase/docker-images/README.md

 # TODO
 For any of the following features, an issue may be open [on GitHub](https://github.com/cpp-projects-showcase/docker-images/issues):
-1. Support other Linux distributions, for instance Ubuntu 14.04 LTS
-2. Automate regular rebuilds (_e.g._, once a month for CentOS or Ubuntu)
+1. Automate regular rebuilds (_e.g._, once a month for CentOS or Ubuntu)